Are Luxury Products More Durable? Common Fallacies Debunked

 Do luxury products last longer than non-luxury products?

 There is no straightforward answer to this question.
 While luxury products are often associated with high quality and durability, it ultimately depends on the specific product and brand.
 Some luxury products may be made with high-quality materials and superior craftsmanship, which can contribute to their longevity.
 However, some non-luxury products may also be made with quality materials and craftsmanship.
-It’s important to research and compare products before making a purchase decision.
+It’s essential to research and compare products before making a purchase decision.

 What factors contribute to the durability of luxury products?